louis77/sql_c3/README.md

 Currently supported:

-- [x] Single connection to a database
+- [x] Connecting to a database
 - [x] Execution of Queries and Statements
-- [x] Scanning of result values into all supported C3 types
+- [x] Scanning of result values into all native C3 types

 In progress:

 - [ ] Proper memory handling
-- [ ] prepared statements
+- [ ] Prepared statements
 - [ ] Transactions
 - [ ] Connection pooling
 - [ ] Parameterized queries